 Some potential causes of morning hypertension include those below.

 Some people take antihypertensive medications to control their blood pressure.
-According to a 2018 review, uncontrolled morning hypertension may indicate a problem with the type or dosage of these medications.
+According to

 Specifically, morning hypertension may be due to one or more of the following factors: